 Choosing where to stay in San Francisco can get you off to a running start, and help you avoid unwanted mistakes.
 We've put together a list of places worth considering in the city to start your trip in style and end it with memories of a lifetime.
+Here is what you need to know about picking the right accommodation in San Francisco.

 Where to stay in San Francisco